 The resort’s Remede spa is definitely worth a visit.
 Be sure to ask about the beachfront treatments in the thatched-roof cabanas.

 Dress-wise the resort is laid-back, think: resort-chic but comfortable.
-Here’s what to pack:
+Visit the Vacation Shop for what to pack.